 - Admitted as a full-time, campus-based SMWC student - Planning to enroll in a degree-seeking program - Demonstrate unique experiences, aptitudes and abilities to make a difference in their local communities and beyond.
-Prove academic excellence by upholding a 3.2 high school GPA (on a 4.0 scale).

 Vision for the Cohort:

 Recipients of the Saint Mother Theodore Guerin scholarship will form a community on campus that will carry on the values of Saint Mother Theodore herself: faith in Providence, quality education, persistence in service, reflection, and mentorship.